 If there is any isomerization in the double bonds of EPA due to over-processing, then every step in the necessary enzymatic transformations of EPA into DHA could be potentially inhibited.
 The published data on the inability of both Vascepa and Epadel to increase DHA levels upon supplementation would support this hypothesis.

 What’s the solution to increasing the production of resolvins from both EPA and DHA?
-The most obvious would not be the over-processing of starting omega-3 fatty acids to obtain a highly purified fraction (> 95 percent) of either EPA or DHA, thus reducing the likelihood of isomerization of the double bonds.
+The most obvious would be not the over-processing of starting omega-3 fatty acids to obtain a highly purified fraction (> 95 percent) of either EPA or DHA, thus reducing the likelihood of isomerization of the double bonds.
 It might provide a patent position for the product, but it also potentially degrades the ultimate therapeutic benefits of omega-3 fatty acid supplementation.
 The body needs increased levels of both EPA and DHA to produce adequate resolvins that are critical for not only resolving inflammation but also the stimulation of the repair process by the activation of the gene transcription factor AMPK (7).
-The most effective resolvins for accelerating tissue regeneration come from DHA probably by activating AMPK (10-12).
+The most effective resolvins for accelerating tissue regeneration come from DHA probably by activating AMPK (10–12).
 Second, you can’t expect omega-3 fatty acids even at appropriate concentrations of EPA and DHA to be a wonder drug.
 Omega-3 fatty acids are part of an orchestrated response to inflammation that I term as the Resolution Response®.
 The Resolution Response is under profound dietary control.
 Production of a total spectrum of resolvins is needed to resolve the inflammation that causes heart disease (8).
 However, you also have to reduce the inflammation by following the anti-inflammatory Zone diet, and then repair the damage to the tissue by activation of the gene transcription factor AMPK using high-dose polyphenols.
 This fact was demonstrated in the In-Chianti study which showed the higher the intake of water-soluble polyphenols, the more significant the decrease in all-cause mortality (13).
 Only when all of these dietary factors that constitute the Resolution Response are working together, can you get decreased all-cause mortality.
 And that is the real goal of medicine.

 1. Brinton EA and Mason RP.
 “Prescription omega-3 fatty acid products containing highly purified eicosapentaenoic acid (EPA).”
 Lipids Health Dis 16:23 (2017)